PROGRAMS and SERVICES

 - Applicants must have passed USMLE Step 3 in order to begin their fellowship training.

 Upon receipt of the required materials, we will notify you as to whether an interview will be scheduled.
 If financial or other constraints prohibit you from attending an interview, you should notify Dr. Palmore as soon as possible.
-You may also contact the NIAID ID Training Program office with questions.
+You may also contact the NIAID ID Fellowship Program office with questions.

-Ericka Thomas, Training Program Coordinator
+Ericka Thomas, Fellowship Program Coordinator

 NOTE: PDF documents require the free Adobe Reader.